Our News

 Take extreme care with “unofficial” parties

-The official end-of-year party might have been costed and signed off on, but that doesn’t mean employers can turn a blind eye to the planning of any other “unofficial” staff gatherings, Hancock says.
+The official end-of-year party might have been costed and signed off on, but that doesn’t mean employers can turn a blind eye to the planning of any other “unofficial” staff gatherings, McDonald Murholme says.

 While employers can’t put a stop to employees socialising in their spare time, it is a good idea to communicate to staff that their behaviour at after party events must still meet the company’s code of conduct.

-“It can be the case that if some incident arises, even at a non-work event, disciplinary action can follow, and that can have a follow-on effect in the workplace,” Hancock says.
+“It can be the case that if some incident arises, even at a non-work event, disciplinary action can follow, and that can have a follow-on effect in the workplace,” they say.

 “Codes of conduct and obligations continue to apply after work events, so employees need to be aware that if they’re at one of these, they do still stand.
 They should be told to be mindful of this.”